Feyerabend/vm/parse/README.md

 Closures are helpful for:

-a. *encapsulation*: keeping certain variables and values private inside a function.
+-  *encapsulation*: keeping certain variables and values private inside a function.
-b. *callbacks*: functions that need to remember some data when they're called later.
+-  *callbacks*: functions that need to remember some data when they're called later.
-c. *functional programming*: creating more complex behaviors by combining simple functions with remembered data.
+-  *functional programming*: creating more complex behaviors by combining simple functions with remembered data.
+What we have here.

 In summary, *closure* is when a function "remembers" the environment in which it was created, even after that